MSc Computer Simulations for Science and Engineering

 The master's programme in Computer Simulations for Science and Engineering (COSSE) is a programme within the multidisciplinary field of Computational Science and Engineering (CSE), which is an enabling technology for scientific discovery and engineering design.
 CSE involves mathematical modelling, numerical analysis, computer science, high-performance computing and visualisation.
 The remarkable development of large-scale computing in recent decades has turned CSE into the "third pillar" of science, complementing theory and experiment.

 The programme is a two-year programme including compulsory mobility for the students.
 It is given jointly by KTH, the Technical University of Berlin in Germany and Delft University of Technology in the Netherlands.
 Students will enter one of the universities and continue in their second year at one of the other universities.
-As a general rule, students will be admitted to TU Berlin for the first year.
+Generally, students are admitted to TU Berlin for the first year.

-Students in the master's programme in Computer Simulations for Science and Engineering will become very familiar with the tools of CSE, which includes:
+Students in the master's programme in Computer Simulations for Science and Engineering will become very familiar with the tools of CSE, which include: